There is an ache which accompanies the days of late summer.

 In those months however, a quiet momentum is building.
 Sometime in late March, the turning point comes and the moment of eucatastrophe is suddenly upon us.
 The weakness is discovered, the kiss is administered, the curse is broken and, all at once, we feel that everything is going to be all right.
 As the ice queen turns tail and flees, we see her gentle sister step softly from the the snow-laden boughs and, with a wave of her wand, banish all frozen memories forever.

 Well, at least until the following November.

-For now, we hastily gather the remaining green tomatoes, promising ourselves we’ll get to that green salsa this year (does anyone even eat green salsa?)
+For now, we hastily gather the remaining green tomatoes, promising ourselves we’ll get to that green salsa this year.
 We turn over the beds and ensure the crumbly sheets are firmly tucked in.
 I’ve heard one can prove his bed-making metal by tossing a quarter onto the finished sheets; sufficiently snug, the quarter should bounce.
 But how do I know if the bulbs and tubers prefer a tightly made bed?
 Perhaps, like me, the intolerable closeness of flannel horizons possesses them with the urge to scream and kick out?
 Perhaps, immobilized beneath layers of frozen earth, they become paralyzed by claustrophobic dread and, when they do eventually emerge, will never again be the same specimens I buried.